Geography of Switzerland: Climate

 The geography of Switzerland encompasses a wide range of climates, from subtropical to perennial snow climate.
 However, the lowlands are part of the temperate zone and typically experience neither extreme temperatures nor extreme weather conditions.
 In the Köppen climate classification, the Swiss Plateau and most low-elevation areas are at the transition between oceanic climate (Cfb) and continental climate (Dfb).
 As a consequence, all four seasons (spring, summer, autumn and winter) are well marked and present distinct weather conditions.
 At the same time, the influence of the nearby seas (especially the Atlantic Ocean) tends to prevent extreme temperatures in summer and winter, with changeable, often overcast weather.
 The Alps, and in a minor way the Jura Mountains, have a considerable impact on the Swiss climate.
 They influence it both on a horizontal level, by compartmentalizing it into distinct areas, and on a vertical level, by stratificating it into distinct layers.
 As a result, four other Köppen climate types are also found in Switzerland: humid subtropical climate (Cfa), subarctic climate (Dfc), tundra climate (ET) and ice cap climate (EF).

 At lower altitudes, the weather is generally moderate.
-On the Plateau, freezing temperatures generally occur during December-early March with an average temperature of 9 °C for elevations between 400–600 m.
+On the Plateau, freezing temperatures generally occur during December to early March with an average temperature of 9 °C for elevations between 400–600 m.
 On the Plateau, the average precipitation is 1000 mm with a range of about 800–1300 mm.
 Ticino, on the south side of the Alps, is usually 2–4 C-change warmer, and wetter than the Plateau, with often different weather conditions, which are particularly noticeable when crossing the Gotthard or other major tunnels through the Alps.